pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 ## Message counts

 ##### Requires Message Persistence
+Enable Message Persistence in the Admin Portal.

-Return the number of messages published since a given time (timetoken >= ChannelsTimetoken).
+Counts the number of messages published since the given timetoken(s).
+Count includes messages with timetoken >= `ChannelsTimetoken`.

 ##### Unlimited message retention

-With unlimited retention, only messages from the last 30 days are counted.
+For keys with unlimited message retention, only messages from the last 30 days are counted.

 ### Method(s)